Logiqx/wca-ipy/docker/README.md

     - mariadb
 ```

-#### Build
+#### Image Build

 A custom notebook image is built from notebook/Dockerfile and is a derivative of the image on [Docker Hub](https://hub.docker.com/r/jupyter/base-notebook/).
+The [base notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#core-stacks) is used for this project because the larger development stacks are not required.
 ```dockerfile
 ARG NOTEBOOK_VERSION
 FROM jupyter/base-notebook:${NOTEBOOK_VERSION:-latest}